-Academic support is available through your teacher and our Student Success Department.
-Guidance counsellors help students to develop academic and career plans and can refer students and families to a wide range of Board and community resources including tutoring.
+Academic support is available through your teacher, our Inclusive Student Services department, and through Student Success.
+Guidance counsellors and members of the Inclusive Student Services team help students to develop academic and career plans and can refer students and families to a wide range of Board and community resources including tutoring.
+The LGI is open every day at lunch with teachers who are available to assist students with their school work.
+Students may also choose to work independently in the library during lunch.